Enrichment functions

 The classifier uses XGBoost to analyze VBA keywords, file metadata, and Oletools output to predict whether an attachment is likely to cause harm.

-Use beta.ml_macro_classifier
+Use ml.macro_classifier

 to detect suspicious VBA macro attachments.